The Marder infantry fighting vehicle (IFV) is a tracked armoured vehicle developed by Rheinmetall Landsysteme, a defence company based in Germany.

 Battle management system integration

 The Marder IFV was upgraded to the Marder 1A1 standard between 1979 and 1982.
-The upgrade included the installation of a first-generation night-vision device (residual light intensifier) with thermal energy receiver, and a double belt feeder for the automatic cannon, among other improvements.
+The upgrade included the installation of a first-generation night-vision device (residual light intensifier) with a thermal energy receiver, and a double belt feeder for the automatic cannon, among other improvements.

 A total of 1,462 vehicles were retrofitted with thermal imaging devices (WBG-X) for the gunner, as part of the upgrade to the Marder1A2 standard between 1984 and 1989.
 The MILAN infrared adapter MIRA was introduced for the MILAN weapon system, and the rear weapon mount was removed.
-Other enhancements included an upgrade to SEM 80/90 radio and introduction of spotted camouflage painting.
+Other enhancements included an upgrade to SEM 80/90 radio and the introduction of spotted camouflage painting.

 The upgrade programme to the Marder 1A4 version saw the utilisation of the version as a mobile command post, equipping 24 vehicles with SEM93 radio.